realglobe-Inc/sugo-module-noop/README.md

 <a name="overview"></a>

-This is stub interface for testing purpose. ("noop" stands for "No-Operation")
+This is a stub interface for testing purpose. ("noop" stands for "No-Operation")

-It has only ping method to check the connection.
+It has only few basic methods.

 <!-- Overview End -->